Program Tuition & Basic Accommodations: TBA

 “I was on a downward spiral mentally with my PTSD.
 I was beginning to think what’s the purpose of my constant mental anguish.
 I was invited to the Veterans Yoga Project at the Feathered Pipe Ranch in Helena, MT.
 As it turned out it was exactly what I needed.
 The mindfulness relaxation yoga turned out to help me refocus on the here and now, and what’s important.”

-Read a wonderful article from a veteran participant in our 2018 program here.
+Read a wonderful article from a veteran participant in a past program here.

 VETERANS YOGA PROJECT FACILITATORS